jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/.ipynb_checkpoints/MT_wk5_HypothesisTesting-checkpoint.md

 The result is usually considered statistically significant if is smaller than some **predetermined level**, known as the $\alpha$ value.

 Usually $\alpha = 0.05$ or $\alpha = 0.01$ is used, so the result is statistically significant if $p < 0.05$ or $p < 0.01$.

+## Reject or fail to reject the null

+The logic of null hypothesis testing is that if the result is statistically significant, it was unlikely to have occurred if the null was true.
+Therefore if the result is statistically significant we can reject the null hypothesis.

+If the results is *not* statistically signiciant, all we can say is that we *fail to reject* the null hypothesis.
+Why can't we say we “accept the null”?
+The reason is that we are assuming the null hypothesis is true and trying to see if there is evidence against it.
+Therefore, the conclusion should be in terms of rejecting the null.